Breast Cancer Symptoms: When to Worry, When to Wait

 The vast majority of breast issues don’t involve cancer.
 From normal changes involved with your monthly cycle, to harmless (though potentially painful) cysts, to simple infections and skin rashes, changes you notice in your breasts can be irritating and painful, but rarely are they cancer symptoms.

-The following posts will help you identify what your particular symptom or symptoms might mean; and help you determine whether to see a doctor right away, or whether it’s OK to wait awhile and see if the issue resolves itself on its own.
+The following articles will help you identify what your particular symptom or symptoms might mean; and help you determine whether to see a doctor right away, or whether it’s OK to wait awhile and see if the issue resolves itself on its own.

 First, some general articles dealing with breast cancer fears.
 If you think you might have a breast cancer symptom — and you’re scared to death — the following posts will help you calm down enough to look at your situation realistically.

-If you’ve been reading up on symptoms, and you suspect inflammatory breast cancer:
+If you’ve been reading up on symptoms and you suspect inflammatory breast cancer:

 At some point you may decide you need to see a doctor.
 Here’s some helpful information about various ways to screen for breast cancer – and how to pay for them.